-I Am A Humanitarian: Richie Grenadine in Grey Matter, after turning into a Blob Monster, starts eating humans.
+I Am A Humanitarian: Richie Grenadine in "Grey Matter", after turning into a Blob Monster, starts eating humans.
 (Though it could be argued that this is not cannibalism, because he isn't really a human being anymore).

-In Love with the Gangster's Girl: Stan Norris, the protagonist in The Ledge falls in love with the wife of Cressner, a crime boss.
+In Love with the Gangster's Girl: Stan Norris, the protagonist in "The Ledge" falls in love with the wife of Cressner, a crime boss.
 Cressner offers him a deal; if he can walk the ledge all the way around his apartment building, he's free to go with Cressner's wife.
 If he refuses, he'll be framed for heroin possession.

-Jerusalem's Lot has little similarity to 'Salem's Lot.
-That novel takes place over a century later, the town itself is unrecognisable, and it is a Gothic horror/vampire pastiche in the style of Dracula while the short story in this collection is a Cosmic Horror Story and pastiche of H.P.
+"Jerusalem's Lot" has little continuity with 'Salem's Lot.
+That novel takes place over a century later, the town itself is unrecognizable, and it is a Gothic horror/vampire pastiche in the style of Dracula while the short story in this collection is a Cosmic Horror Story and pastiche of H.P.
 Lovecraft.
 Vampires do appear, but have little in common with the depictions in the novel.

 In the Blood: The dark history of the Boone family and its connection to the evils of Jerusalem's Lot.
 Charles Boone is convinced that the only way to prevent the nightmare from happening again is to kill himself, the last member of the dynasty.